neondatabase/website/content/docs/manage/orgs-manage.md

 ![organization collaborators](/docs/manage/org_collaborators.png)

 To invite new Collaborators, click **Invite collaborators** and select the project you want to share, then add a comma-separated list of emails for anyone you want to give access to.
 These users will receive an email inviting them to the project.
+Note that you cannot invite organization members as Collaborators since they already have access to all projects in the organization.

 <Admonition type="note" title="Invites not received?">
-If invite emails aren’t received, they may be in spam or quarantined.
+If invite emails aren't received, they may be in spam or quarantined.
 Recipients should check these folders and mark Neon emails as safe.
 </Admonition>

 ### Manage Collaborators

 Click the More Options menu next to the row in the **Collaborators** table to manage Collaborator access.
 You have two options:

-- **Convert to member** — Admins can promote the Collaborator to a full Member, granting access to all projects in the organization.
+- **Convert to member** — Admins can promote an external Collaborator to a full Member, granting access to all projects in the organization.
 - **Remove from project** — All members can revoke the Collaborator's access to the shared project.

   ![collaborators more options menu](/docs/manage/orgs_collaborators_kebab.png 'no-border')